estebanmunchjones2019/academind-next.js-article/Next article.md

 ## What is a Headless CMS?

-A headless CMS (Content Management System) is using just using the back end part of a full stack app, that can expose functionality and data through  REST or GraphQL endpoints (urls).
+A headless CMS (Content Management System) is just using the back end part of a full stack app, that can expose functionality and data through REST or GraphQL endpoints (URLs).

-So, **instead of using WordPress for storing data and creating the html, we just only use it for storing data, and then we use Next.js to create the html instead and be in charge of the front end part of the app.**
+So, **instead of using WordPress for storing data and creating the HTML, we just only use it for storing data, and then we use Next.js or any other framework to create the HTML instead, and be in charge of the front end part of the app.**

+In our case, it will be Next.js making requests to these endpoints.

 ## The WordPress REST API:

-The WordPress REST API provides an interface for applications to interact with your WordPress back end by sending and receiving data as [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) objects.(https://developer.wordpress.org/rest-api/).
+The WordPress REST API provides an interface for applications to interact with your WordPress back end by sending and receiving data as [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) objects (https://developer.wordpress.org/rest-api/).

-So this API are a bunch of urls we can hit to access data stored in WordPress from any type of app that can make http requests.
-In our case, it will be Next.js making requests to this API.
+So this API is a collection of URLs or endpoints we can hit to access data stored in WordPress from any type of app that can make http requests, front end or back end apps, like Django, Ruby, Laravel app, etc.

 To make things more clear, let's look at the some of the available endpoints available by default (https://developer.wordpress.org/rest-api/reference/):

--/wp/v2/posts

--/wp/v2/media
+-`/wp/v2/posts`

+-`/wp/v2/media`

-Let's now look for a famous website that uses WordPress: https://www.bbcamerica.com/ and try to access data that they have stored in the back end of the wordpress software.
+Let's take a look at a famous website that uses WordPress: https://www.bbcamerica.com/ and try to access data that they have stored in the back end of the WordPress software.

 To access the endpoints of the REST API, all we need to do is to make an http request to `{domain}/wp-json/{endpoint}`.
-For example, try navigating to this url: https://www.bbcamerica.com/wp-json/wp/v2/media to see all the images the BBC America has stored on WordPress.
-Pretty awesome, insn't it?
+For example, try navigating to this url: https://www.bbcamerica.com/wp-json/wp/v2/media to see all the `media` the BBC America has stored on WordPress.
+Pretty awesome, isn't it?

-The response we get when hitting the above url has this shape: [{},{},..]
+The response we get when hitting the above URL has this shape: `[{},{},..]`.

-It's basically an array with objects inside, that have links to pictures (like this one:https://images.amcnetworks.com/bbcamerica.com/wp-content/uploads/2021/05/Colin-Farrell-300x169.jpg), which are part of the `media` collection in the back end.
+It's basically an array of objects, that have links to media (like this one:https://images.amcnetworks.com/bbcamerica.com/wp-content/uploads/2021/05/Colin-Farrell-300x169.jpg), which are part of the `media` collection in the back end.

-BBC America has decided to use WordPress as a full stack app, because besides using it to store data, it's being used to generate the html that users see when hitting https://www.bbcamerica.com/, but they can also use a front end framework like Next.js in the future, to provide users with faster navigation and better user experience if they want to, just by using the REST API already in place.
+BBC America has decided to use WordPress as a full stack app, because besides using it to store data, it's being used to generate the HTML that users see when hitting https://www.bbcamerica.com/, but they can also use a front end framework like Next.js in the future, to provide users with faster navigation and better user experience if they want to, just by using the REST API already in place.